-Coming from Prague Old Town, you too can cross over the Charles Bridge on your way to the castle and what’s known as Lesser Town.
+Coming from Prague Old Town, you too can cross over the Charles Bridge on your way to the castle and Lesser Town.
 Make sure to do it as early as possible in the day to see it without the crowds.

 5. Explore the Prague Castle

 The history of the Prague Castle goes back to the year 880 and is made up of a massive network of buildings.
 In fact, it’s actually known as the largest castle complex in the world!
-While visiting Prague, plan to spend at least a few hours exploring the castle.
-You can pre-book your official ticket online to save time or even take a guided tour!
+The stunning mix of Romanesque, Renaissance, Baroque, and Gothic architecture tell the story of the fascinating Czech capital.

-With the castle covering such a huge area it will take a few hours to see it all.
-Start your visit at any of the included sections such as the Old Royal Palace, St. Vitus Cathedral, St. George’s Basilica, or Golden Lane!
-After that, don’t miss out on the Royal Gardens and Queen Anne’s Summer Palace which is on the opposite side of Lesser Town.
+Know that it will take a few hours to see as the castle covers such a large area.
+You will see such attractions as the Old Royal Palace, St Vitus Cathedral, St George’s Basilica, and Golden Lane.
+Also, don’t miss out on the Royal Gardens and Queen Anne’s Summer Palace which is on the opposite side of Lesser Town.

 The food in the Czech Republic is hearty and full of strong flavors.
 If it’s your first trip to the country you’re in for a real treat!
 Many of the best meals we had were after a long day of walking and started with a large cold Pilsner beer.

-If you have limited time you may want to consider hopping on a 4 hour guided food and walking tour.
-Either way, it won’t be hard to find a delicious meal in Prague.
+One of the best things to do in Prague is take a 4 hour guided food and walking tour.
+Either way, it won’t be hard to find a delicious meal on every corner of the city.

 7. Stop at the Saturday Farmers Market

-Located between the Railway and Palacky bridges, the Náplavka Waterfront Farmers Market is a great place to grab an early lunch!
+Located between the Railway and Palacky bridges, the Náplavka Waterfront Farmers Market is the perfect place to grab an early lunch.
 There are dozens of stalls selling kielbasa, strudel, and everything in between.
 Of course, there are also stands with beer and wine from open to close.

 9. Go Shopping on Paris Street

 Depending on your budget, this will either be shopping or window shopping!
-As you make your way from Old Town Square down the famous Paris Street, you will find some of the most luxurious designer goods in the world on display.
+On Paris Street you will find some of the most luxurious designer goods in the world on display.